Rush Limbaugh, an excellent role model for the youth of America, well-known and well-loved and mightily feared.

 Russert says, Mr. Rove's point, this is number 15, Mike.

-Mr. Rove's point is that President Clinton dismissed all 93 U.S. attorneys, and that President Bush can fire any U.S. attorney he wants, and you're just simply making a political stink about it.
+Mr. Rove's point is that President Clinton dismissed all 93 U.S. attorneys and that President Bush can fire any U.S. attorney he wants, and you're just simply making a political stink about it.

 Every president has the right to hire and fire U.S. attorneys at will.

-What's different here is not simply that the president wanting uh this choice, not that choice, but in these instances, the evidence is becoming more and more overwhelming that certain U.S. attorneys were fired because either they wouldn't prosecute a case that was politically advantageous to the White House, or they were prosecuting a case that was disadvantageous to the White House.
+What's different here is not simply that the president wanting this choice, not that choice, but in these instances, the evidence is becoming more and more overwhelming that certain U.S. attorneys were fired because either they wouldn't prosecute a case that was politically advantageous to the White House, or they were prosecuting a case that was disadvantageous to the White House.

 Every legal commentator, left, right, center, says you can't do that.